 Appointment at the research investigator level allows the investigator to work with a senior colleague to gain research experience and show evidence of growth as an investigator.

 The title of research investigator is accorded to the person who is entering the field of research.
-A doctoral degree or equivalent is not required.
 A research investigator should have: